-Transfers of Notes will be limited to transfers of book-entry interests between and within DBC and DTC.
+Transfers of Notes (including the DTC Global Note and the DBC Global Note) will be limited to transfers of book-entry interests between and within DBC and DTC.
 Transfers of Notes between DBC Accountholders on the one hand and DTC Participants on the other hand shall be effected by an increase or a reduction in the aggregate amount of Notes represented by the DBC Global Note and a corresponding reduction or increase in the aggregate amount of Notes represented by the DTC Global Note.